Black Hand (character): The New 52

 In the aftermath, Black Hand is unable to raise the dead due to effects of the Source Wall.
 Black Hand arrives on an alien planet, turning everything he touches to stone.
 Hal arrives to confront Black Hand, who still blames Hal for his plight and attacks the rogue Green Lantern.
 Using his power Gauntlet, Hal manages to defeat him as Black Hand's stone touch is ineffective against it.
 Hal returns to the Source Wall with Black Hand and asks Relic, who had been studying the Source Wall, to find a way to undo Black Hand's power effects from the Source Wall.
 Relic reveals that there is something outward of the Source Wall that it can consume of any stone material to return to its origin.
-Black Hand awakens and attacks them, but is driven back into the Source Wall, which appears to consume Black Hand.
+Black Hand awakens and attacks them, but is driven back into the Source Wall, which appears to consume him.

 Rebirth

 Black Hand was eventually released from the Source Wall and established the Dark Church of the Black Hand, a cult that worships Death.